 Inspired by Shopify’s fast-checkout experience, this layout includes a modern, conversion-focused design with essential customization options.
 It’s ideal for users who want a straightforward solution that integrates seamlessly with their existing CartFlows funnels or store checkout.

-How To Set Up Instant Checkout
+How To Set Up Instant Layout

 Step 1: Import a ready-made funnel or create one from scratch.